 A Book Review of Amusing Ourselves to Death: Public Discourse in the Age of Show Business by Neil Postman

 However, the problem lies not in the existence of the television itself nor of entertainment.
-Nor does it lie in enjoying the latest episode of your favorite TV show every once in a while.
 The problem emerges precisely when television moves beyond harmless “junk” and becomes the primary vehicle through which a society grasps religion, politics, and education: “when it presents itself as a carrier of important cultural conversations.”

 The transformation of print-based epistemology was a process which began before the 1980s as new modes of communication became popular.
 For example, Postman describes the invention of the telegram and photography as the beginning of the decline of the “Age of Typography.”
 Where before, written long-form works primarily of local sources were both coherent and relevant by nature, the telegram expanded access to the world and made it possible for tidbits of information to move around quickly, facilitating contextless and discontinuous information in the “form of slogans.”
 The result was that “intelligence meant knowing of lots of things, not knowing about them.”
 Ensconced in the internet, the average consumer of news today is acutely aware of how common and tempting simply scrolling past a multitude of headlines is, distracted by advertisements, hypertext, the temptation to switch tabs, and so on.
 The telegram was similar in its fragmented, discontinuous nature.
 The other piece is photography.
 Pictures “lack syntax, which deprives it of a capacity to argue with the world” and can only testify to what is pictured.
 It has no opinions, is a snapshot of a single moment, and there is no context without further elaboration.